 After discussing trends in the data, we employ more advanced statistical techniques to identify the causal impact of statewide stay-at-home policies on behavioral changes in mobility.
-We find that, once a states' mandate entered into effect, residents of that state further reduced their average distances traveled by between 6.5 and 7.3, non-essential visits by 4.1 to 4.4, and unique human encounter rates by 5.0 to 5.9 percentage points.
+Once states adopt a mandate, we estimate further mandate-induced declines between 2.1 and 7.0 percentage points across methods that account for states' differences in travel behavior prior to policy adoption.
 Critically, these reductions came after mobility had already been reduced by more than half of normal levels.
 As a result, any effect of mandates that we measure is conditional on prior behavioral changes - our estimates are clearly an understatement of the effect these policies would have had if they had been rolled out earlier in the pandemic, before individuals had already modified their behavior so extensively.
 Our results indicate that even in this complicated world, states' stay-at-home policies had their intended effect and were able to reach a group of people who had not previously responded to local policies or internalized the risk of pandemic.
 Further, we only measure the direct impact of state policies on residents of that state.
 We do not take into account any spillovers (i.e. residents of other states deciding to stay home after learning about California's mandate) or earlier local policies or changes to school or work scenarios, and therefore further understate the true effect of how individuals responded to the full set of COVID-19 policies.